jpignata/blog/articles/future-developer.md

 around a slowly rotting section of code for possible future reuse assumes that reusing those parts of the codebase involves no changes.
 If we're ignoring it because it's not actually live, it's not likely to be something we can just "turn on" without significant work.
-You're carrying around that old code like around like a [boat anchor](http://en.wikipedia.org/wiki/Boat_anchor_(computer_science\)), wasting cycles maintaining it because there's a small chance you may possibly one day need part of it.
+You're carrying that old code around like a [boat anchor](http://en.wikipedia.org/wiki/Boat_anchor_(computer_science\)), wasting cycles maintaining it because there's a small chance you may possibly one day need part of it.
 Maybe.
 You don't know, but you spent a lot of time building